FatherOfThor/BurstAnalysis/README.md

 2: Analysis of burst search algorithms
 3: Plotting the analysis results

 Keep in mind that the plots require saved data created with the analysis code.
-One must save the data created for the varying algorithms of interest.
+One must save the data created for the varying algorithms of interest to create plots.